Bich Dong Pagoda

 Chua Thuong – Upper Pagoda

 Chua Thuong, or Thuong Pagoda, is on the top of the mountain.
 It has two small temples – the left one for the local earth god and the right one for the mountain god.
-To get there, visitors must climb up 40 stone steps along the mountain side, through Dark Cave where you can find the image of fairy, Buddha, little boys, flying dragon, swimming turtles… Thuong Pagoda is the ideal place to see the poetic scenery of Tam Coc – Bich Dong.
+To get there, visitors must climb up 40 stone steps along the mountain side, through Dark Cave where you can find the image of fairy, Buddha, little boys, flying dragon, swimming turtles… Thuong Pagoda is the ideal place to see the panoramic poetic scenery of Tam Coc – Bich Dong.

 How to get to Bich Dong Pagoda

 Bich Dong Pagoda belongs to Trang An Complex which is inscribed to the UNESCO World Heritage.
 It is 3 km west of Tam Coc and 11 km southwest of Ninh Binh City.
 You can ride bicycle or rent a motorbike to reach Bich Dong Pagoda.
 But it is highly suggested to take a leisure rowing boat trip from Tam Coc Pier along Ngo Dong River with scenic rice fields and limestone mountains surrounded to Bich Dong.
-No visitor traveling to Ninh Binh to just see this pagoda.
+No visitors traveling to Ninh Binh to just see this pagoda.
 It should be included in a day trip itinerary with Tam Coc, Hoa Lu, Trang An… Perhaps you like to read a quick guide to Tam Coc – Bich Dong for further information.

 There is no entrance fee to Bich Dong Pagoda but you need to pay a small fee to park your own bicycle or motorbike.
 Though you can visit the pagoda at any time, you should come here in early morning or late afternoon to avoid the crowds and enjoy the peaceful moment.
 The summer time from May to July is best to admire the green rice fields turning yellow and the blossoming lotus.